 Turn the water supply back on and let the tank fill up.
 Check for any leaks and adjust the float arm if necessary.

 Flush the toilet several times to ensure that it is working correctly.
 Check for any leaks or unusual noises.

-A faulty toilet valve can cause a range of problems, from minor leaks to significant floods.
+A faulty toilet valve is one of those common toilet problems that can cause a range of problems, from minor leaks to significant floods.
 However, with our complete toilet valve repair checklist, you can tackle this issue like a pro.
 Remember to turn off the water supply, empty the tank, remove the old fill valve, install the new fill valve, flush valve, and flapper, turn on the water supply, and test the toilet.
-By following these tips and using Mesa's complete toilet valve repair checklist, you can fix your toilet valve issues and keep your toilet running smoothly for years to come.
+By following these tips and using Mesa's complete toilet valve repair checklist, you can fix your toilet valve issues while keeping your toilet clog-free and running smoothly for years to come.